Signed in as:

 Assessments can include parent interview, one to one time with your child, formal and informal tests or questionnaires, and observation at home and/or school.

 Direct Treatment.
 Treatment is play based.
-Play activities are chosen based on task analysis, individualized needs and appropriate goals.
-An activity is broken down into smaller parts and the underlying skills are worked on as steps towards an end goal.
+Play activities are chosen based on individualized needs.
+Sessions are typically 45 minutes.
+Underlying skills are worked on as steps towards an end goal.

-Activities are aimed to meet the child where he/she is at and then provide a slight change to the task.
+Activities are aimed to meet the child where he/she is at and when the child is ready, provide a slight change to the task.
 This way the child is given the opportunity to approach things in a new way, engaging the thinking brain.

 Copyright © 2024- 2025 Susan M Schwartz, OT, PLLC - All Rights Reserved.